 It can feel overwhelming to learn UI design at first, but breaking it into manageable steps makes the journey much easier.
 Whether you’re just starting or looking to refine your skills, this guide will walk you through five practical steps to help you master UI design and build confidence in your craft.
 Let’s get started!

-Step 1: Start With Foundations
+Step 1: Start with foundations

 Your first step to learn UI design is to start with the foundations.
 Immerse yourself in the core principles of UI design.
 Learn about typography in UI design, color theory, grids and layouts, UI elements and components, and visual hierarchy.